Glozano26/holbertonschool-AirBnB_clone/README.md

-# AirBnB Clone Command Interpreter README
+# AirBnB Clone Command Interpreter :department_store:
 Welcome to the README for the AirBnB Clone Command Interpreter, which is an integral part of the AirBnB Clone project.
 This command interpreter allows you to manage AirBnB objects efficiently.
 In this document, we'll provide you with an overview of the project, its purpose, and the steps you need to follow to get started.

 ## Table of Contents
-Introduction
+- Introduction
-Project Overview
+- Project Overview
-Getting Started
+- Getting Started
-Usage
+- Usage
-Supported Commands
+- Supported Commands
 Resources

 ## Introduction